andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 I don't even know what to wear.
 The only guidance from the email was a clean pair of white-soled sneakers.
-It also said there will be no nudity in the audition so I should probably supplement the shoes with some clothes.
+It also said there will be no nudity in the audition so I should probably wear some clothes too.
 I opt for a pair of breathable trousers and a plain dark v-neck.
-For the clean white-soled sneakers I choose the pair of white Asics I wore to officiate my good friends Brady & Shelby's wedding last summer.
+For the clean white-soled sneakers I choose my white Asics that I wore to officiate my good friends Brady & Shelby's wedding last summer.
 Maybe they got some magic in them yet.

 Raining before original audition.